 Your vote is important regardless of the number of shares you own.
 Accordingly, we urge you to promptly submit your proxy voting instructions even if you currently plan to attend the Annual Meeting.
-This will not prevent you from voting in person but will assure that your vote is counted if you are unable to attend the Annual Meeting.
+This will not prevent you from voting during the Annual Meeting, but will assure that your vote is counted if you are unable to attend the Annual Meeting.